Differentially Private Linear Bandits with Partial Distributed Feedback: Related Work

 \textbf{Differentially private online learning and bandits.} Since proposed in\cite{dwork2006calibrating}, differential privacy (DP) has become the \emph{de facto} privacy preserving model in many applications, including online learning \cite{jain2012differentially} and bandits problems \cite{mishra2015nearly}.
-Specifically, in \cite{tossou2016algorithms,ren2020multi,tenenbaum2021differentially}, MAB has been studied in the central, local, and shuffle DP models, respectively.
-In \cite{shariff2018differentially}, the authors explore DP in contextual linear bandits and introduce joint DP as ensuring the standard DP incurs a linear regret.
+Specifically, in \cite{tossou2016algorithms,ren2020multi,tenenbaum2021differentially}, MAB has been studied in the central, local, and shuffle DP models, respectively. \High{We refer interested readers to~\cite{chowdhury2022distributed} for state-of-the-art results on private MABs under all three models.} In \cite{shariff2018differentially}, the authors explore DP in contextual linear bandits and introduce joint DP as ensuring the standard DP incurs a linear regret.
 As stronger privacy protection, local DP is also studied for contextual linear bandits \cite{zheng2020locally} and Bayesian optimization~\cite{zhou2020local}.
 Very recently, shuffle model for linear \emph{contextual} bandits have been studied in~\cite{chowdhury2022shuffle}.
-As already highlighted in Remark~\ref{rem:context-lcb}, the additional protection of context information leads to a higher cost of privacy compared to linear bandits considered in our paper, where only rewards are private information.
+As already highlighted in Remark~\ref{rem:context-lcb}, the additional protection of context information leads to a higher cost of privacy compared to linear bandits considered in our paper, where only rewards are private information. \High{One concurrent work \cite{hanna2022differentially} with our conference paper study the standard linear bandits in all the three DP models as ours while ensuring pure DP.
+However, different from the unified algorithmic framework in this paper, their algorithms in different DP models are independently designed, and their shuffle model requires the shuffler to do more than shuffling.}

 \textbf{Distributed bandits.} Another line of related work is on multi-agent collaborative learning in the distributed bandits setting \cite{agarwal2021multi, cesa2016delay, martinez2019decentralized, dubey2020kernel, dubey2020cooperative, wang2019distributed}.
 The most relevant work to ours is the distributed linear bandit problem studied in \cite{wang2019distributed}.
 Similarly, they design a distributed phased elimination algorithm where a central server aggregates data provided by the local clients and iteratively eliminates suboptimal actions.
 However, there are two key differences: i) they consider the standard group regret minimization problem with homogeneous clients that have the same unknown parameter; ii) the clients send the rewards to the central server without any data privacy protection.